weaver-lab/ESA-Kickstarter-WLOTDR/weaver/docs/readme.md

 2. The corresponding software for each node is located in folders /Node1, /Node2 and /Node3.

 3. Node 1 requires additional configuration in order to connect to your wlan network.
-  - Once the Node 1 software has been downloaded, open /WeaverMesh/mesh_config.py
+  - Once the Node 1 software has been downloaded, open mesh_config.py
-    - The network dictionary will need to be updated for the following:
+    - The network dictionary will need to be updated with the following:
         - IP
         - Netmask
         - Gateway
         - DNS
         - ssid
         - password
-    - This is required as Node 1 requires an internet connection in order to succesfully complete the GET request from the DataRella T&T server)
+    - This is required as Node 1 needs an internet connection in order to succesfully complete the GET request from the DataRella T&T server)

-3. Flash each device with the corresponding software.
-I've done this in Atom.
+3. Flash each device with the corresponding software (i.e. Node1, Node2 or Node 3).
+I've done this in Atom using the pymakr extension.
 Make sure you only have one project folder open at a time :).

 4. Once the devices are succesfully flashed the following should take place:
   1. Node 1 should perform the GET request and pass the signedTx onto Node 2.
   2. Node 2 should received the signedTx from Node 1 and pass it onto Node 3.
-      a.
-The LED on each device should flash a whiteish color when the message is received.
   3. White/blueish LED lights flashing mean that the node has received its payload

 Notes: